 Jessica Bippen, MS, RD, shares the top five foods to avoid for clear skin.
-Consider it your resource for clear, healthy, glowing skin from the inside out.

 5 Foods To Avoid For Clear Skin

 If you’re committed to building the best diet for clear skin, aim to cut out or reduce your intake of the following foods.

 Want to know the number one thing you can do to promote clear skin?
 Ditch the added sugar.

 Refined grains also fit into this category because they break down into simple sugars in the body.
 Sugar in any form—from a candy bar to white bread—can trigger hormones and inflammation, both of which contribute to acne.